Fungible Inc.

-Fungible Inc. is a technology company headquartered in Santa Clara, California.
-The company develops hardware and software to improve the performance, reliability and economics of data centers.
+Fungible Inc. was a technology company headquartered in Santa Clara, California.
+It developed hardware and software to improve the performance, reliability and economics of data centers.

 History

 The company was founded in 2015 by Pradeep Sindhu, co-founder and chief scientist of Juniper Networks, and Bertrand Serlet, former senior vice president of software engineering at Apple Inc.

 In February 2017, the company raised $32 million in a series A round, led by Mayfield Fund, Walden Riverwood Ventures and Battery Ventures.